sainnhe/tmux-fzf/README.md

 - **DO NOT** add additional white spaces/tabs at the beginning of each line.
 - Commands are executed using `tmux -c`, so please make sure `tmux -c "your command"` makes sense.

+## popup window

+To enable popup window, you'll need to compile and install the latest development version from [tmux/tmux](https://github.com/tmux/tmux).

+For arch linux users, there is a package available in AUR: [tmux-git](https://aur.archlinux.org/packages/tmux-git)

+This feature is automatically enabled in the version >= 3.2, but you can disable it by adding `TMUX_FZF_POPUP=0` to your `~/.tmux.conf`.

 # Customization

 ## key binding